grame-cncm/faustwebsite/mkdocs/docs/community/powered-by-faust.md

 <div><a href="https://www.morphoice.com/unstable"><img width="60%" class="mx-auto d-block" src="img/unstable.jpg"></a> </div>

 UNSTABLE features two synthesis layers, each offering a noise, sawtooth, and pulse wave oscillator, with adjustable pulse width and variable speed pulse width modulation.
 Unlike the Yamaha CS-80, the level of each oscillator is adjustable, allowing for free mixing of the waveforms, which are closely modelled after the original.
-Everything is done in Faust: oscillators, filters, envelopes.
+Everything is written in Faust: oscillators, filters, envelopes... in the [HISE](https://hise.dev) platform.
 Other plugins like [DARKSTAR](https://www.morphoice.com/plugins/darkstar), [WINGMEN](https://www.morphoice.com/plugins/wingmen), [TAPEWAV](https://www.morphoice.com/plugins/tapewow), [MQP-1A Vintage Equalizer](https://www.morphoice.com/plugins/mqp-1a) are also coded with Faust.

 ### [Sputter Music Sequencer](https://casualcomputing.info/sputter/)